alexjamesmx/Express-security-sign-verify-JWT/README.md

 # Basic JWT implementation.
 Please create .env with following variables.
+This repo is meant to be testes on any API handler such as Postman.
+This code provides an easy impl of security using web tokens for REST APIs requests

 In order to manage users without a DB, in utils/users.js will be our own kind of user DB

 ```